 At AskNicely, we welcome the data privacy and security principles that GDPR emphasizes, and we’re committed to achieving compliance with the GDPR by 25 May 2018.
 Our preparation efforts are ongoing, but we’ve already made a lot of progress.
 These preparations include:

 - We’ve updated our Data Processing Agreements (DPAs)

 - We’re reviewing and updating our internal data processes, procedures, data systems and documentation

 - We’re continuing to invest in our security infrastructure, to achieve International Compliance standards (SOC2, Privacy Shield)

 - We’re reviewing all of our vendors, to learn about their GDPR plans and to ensure we have GDPR-ready data-processing agreements with them

 - We’ve self-certified for International Data Transfers to comply with EU data-protection laws under the E.U.-U.S. Privacy Shield

-We will release an updated Data Processing Agreement to ensure we can support our customers to lawfully transfer EU personal data to AskNicely when GDPR comes into effect.
+We have an updated Data Processing Agreement available on request to ensure we can support our customers to lawfully transfer EU personal data to AskNicely when GDPR comes into effect.

 Overview of GDPR